typesafehub/conductr-doc/src/main/play-doc/developer/BundleConfiguration.md

 service-name	     | Discussed [below](#Endpoints).
 acls     			 | Discussed [below](#Endpoints).
 start-command        | Command line args required to start the component.
 Paths are expressed relative to the component's bin folder.
 The default is to use the bash script in the bin folder.
-Arguments can be passed to a Docker container run command via a special `dockerArgs` command should additional args be required: `start-command = ["dockerArgs","-v","/var/lib/postgresql/data:/var/lib/postgresql/data"]`. system               | A logical name that can be used to associate multiple bundles with each other.
-This could be an application or service association e.g. myapp.
-Defaults to the package name. systemVersion        | A version to associate with a system.
+Arguments can be passed to a Docker container run command via a special `dockerArgs` command should additional args be required: `start-command = ["dockerArgs","-v","/var/lib/postgresql/data:/var/lib/postgresql/data"]`. system               | The name of a cluster system that the bundle belongs to.
+Cluster systems are strings that may be used by a number of bundles in order to associate them.
+ConductR provides a guarantee that bundles belonging to the same cluster system are started with the first one in isolation to the starting of the rest.
+This behavior can be leverage to form clusters where the first node must form the cluster and other nodes may then join it. system-version       | A version to associate with a system.
 This setting defaults to the value of compatibilityVersion. version				 | The version of the bundle.conf file.
 Should be set to `1`.

 ConductR application bundles should not contain deployment specific configuration information such keys, passwords or secrets.
 Deployment target specific configuration and secrets should instead be set in a [configuration bundle](#Configuration-Bundles).
 The configuration bundle is deployed together with the application bundle.
 This enables a single application bundle to be deployed to multiple environments such test, staging and production by changing only the configuration bundle it is paired with at deployment instead of rebuilding the application bundle.